parsotat/ProcessMCRaT/README.md

 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
 *** parsotat, ProcessMCRaT, twitter_handle, email, project_title, project_description

--->
+steps to upload a distribution to PyPi is at: https://stackoverflow.com/questions/1471994/what-is-setup-py -->